-To most people, making a paper plane could be one of the simplest thing to do.
-It’s the simplest and easiest form of paper art, for this case a flying art.
-However, there’s a special minority who takes thing to the next level.
-They can turn the basic form of origami – which is folding a paper in half – together with a little cutting, folding, bending, shaping, and more paper folding, into an utmost creative artwork you have ever seen.
+There are some artistic minds in the world who can turn the basic form of origami together with a little cutting, folding, bending, shaping, and more paper folding, into an utmost creative artwork you have ever seen.

-In this post, we will attempt to show how these minority, creative minded folks turn a very thin slice of wood – paper – into wonders, and bringing paper art to the next level.
-Without further ado, here’s an impressive showcase of paper art and paper sculptures by some the best paper artistes in the world.
+In this post, we will attempt to show how these creative minded folks bring paper art to the next level.
+So, here’s an impressive showcase of paper art and paper sculptures by some the best paper artists in the world.
 Full list after the jump.

 Jen Stark is a contemporary artist whose majority of work involves creating paper sculptures.
 She also works with drawing and animation.
 Her work draws inspiration from microscopic patterns in nature, wormholes, and sliced anatomy.